python-cffi/cffi/doc/source/embedding.rst

   ``ffi.set_source()``, as regular C code (see the point after next).

 * **ffi.embedding_init_code(python_code):** this gives
   initialization-time Python source code.
-This code is copied inside the DLL.
+This code is copied ("frozen") inside the DLL.
 At runtime, the code is executed when the DLL is first initialized, just after Python itself is initialized.
-This newly initialized Python interpreter has got an extra module ready to be imported, typically with a line like "``from my_plugin import ffi, lib``".
+This newly initialized Python interpreter has got an extra "built-in" module that will be loaded magically without accessing any files, with a line like "``from my_plugin import ffi, lib``".
 The name ``my_plugin`` comes from the first argument to ``ffi.set_source()``.
-(This module represents "the caller's C world" from the point of view of Python.)
+This module represents "the caller's C world" from the point of view of Python.

-  The initialization-time Python code can import other modules or packages as usual (it might need to set up ``sys.path`` first).
-For every function declared within ``ffi.embedding_api()``, it should use the decorator ``@ffi.def_extern()`` to attach a corresponding Python function to it.
-(Of course, the decorator can appear either directly in the initialization-time Python code, or in any other module that it imports.
-The usual Python rules apply, e.g. you need "``from my_plugin import ffi``" in a module, otherwise you can't say ``@ffi.def_extern()``.)
+  The initialization-time Python code can import other modules or packages as usual.
+You may have typical Python issues like needing to set up ``sys.path`` somehow manually first.

+  For every function declared within ``ffi.embedding_api()``, the initialization-time Python code or one of the modules it imports should use the decorator ``@ffi.def_extern()`` to attach a corresponding Python function to it.

-  If the initialization-time Python code fails with an exception, then you get tracebacks printed to stderr.
-If some function remains unattached but the C code calls it, an error message is also printed to stderr and the function returns zero/null.
+  If the initialization-time Python code fails with an exception, then you get a traceback printed to stderr, along with more information to help you identify problems like wrong ``sys.path``.
+If some function remains unattached at the time where the C code tries to call it, an error message is also printed to stderr and the function returns zero/null.

 * **ffi.set_source(c_module_name, c_code):** set the name of the
   module from Python's point of view.
 It also gives more C code which